Marriage counselling, relationship counselling

 Step 3 – Action to change awareness and attitudes in couples counselling

 Couples counselling offers the unique opportunity of working on change in the consultation room as both parties are present.
-We work on two levels of change.
-On the surface we can work on doing the same things but in a different way.
-On a deeper level we can work on changing the ‘rules’ of the relationship in a way that benefits both parties.
+We work on two levels of change: On the surface, and on a deeper level where we may work on changing the ‘rules’ of the relationship in a way that benefits both parties.

 When the time comes to work on change we will reframe, modify and challenge behaviour.
 Bear in mind that the relationship models mentioned in Step 2 hold sound change strategies which govern reframing, modification and challenging a couple’s behaviour.
 Most importantly the couple, individually and together, determines the direction and tempo at which we proceed.